 You need to contact your department or program assistant as soon as you know you will not be enrolling in a future semester.
 Be sure to tell the assistant why you will be absent and when you plan to return.
 For specific details, see the “Leave of Absence” explanation under question #2 above.
 It is also very important that you have updated contact information in Enroll & Pay so that we may contact you if necessary during your absence.

-Students can reactivate their account themselves, information can be found online or contact the University Registrar’s office if still unable to log into Enroll and Pay to update personal information.
+Students can reactivate their account themselves, information can be found online on the KU Information Technology website or contact the University Registrar’s office if still unable to log into Enroll and Pay to update personal information.

 Notify your department or program assistant of your planned return date and the assistant will complete the necessary paperwork to reactivate your enrollment capabilities.
 This process may take up to 2 weeks, so please notify the department or program as soon as you know you will be returning.
 Please keep in mind that late enrollment fees may accrue if you do not initiate this process ahead of time.